mySkin Logo has been created by the doctors and scientists of St John’s Institute of Dermatology at Guy’s Hospital, King’s College London.

 We receive funding from a number of sources including the National Institute for Health and Care Research and the Psoriasis Association.

+Once we have finished the study, we will keep some of the data so we can check the results.
 We aim to publish the results in scientific journals and will publicise our findings via our website, research partners (e.g. Psoriasis Association), in patient information leaflets and on request.
-You will not be identified in any publication.
-Please visit our publications page online for updates.
+We will write our reports in a way that no-one can work out that you took part in the study.
+Please visit our page ‘Discoveries & Publications’ online for updates.

 If you have a concern about any aspect of this study, please contact our study team, who will do their best to answer your questions.